kripso/PDT/assignment_2/docs/docs.md

 EXPLAIN (ANALYZE, BUFFERS) SELECT * FROM tweets WHERE vector_content @@ to_tsquery('english', 'Putin & New <-> World <-> Order') AND possibly_sensitive=true;
 ```

+Even though the Based on what GIST should do, where it should have better performance it in our case does not have.
+From our testing it has way worse performace for reason i cant explain.
+Whereas GIN which should be more precise and slower has better performace.
+The wanted behavior coresponds with why the optimizer used GIST over GIN but somehow the GIN had better performance.

 ![image](./assets/Pasted%20image%2020221021202518.png)

 ## 17. Vytvorte vhodný index pre vyhľadávanie v links.url tak aby ste našli kampane z ‘darujme.sk’.
 Ukážte dotaz a použitý query plan.
 Vysvetlite prečo sa použil tento index